 “If someone is working on a pipe in a yard and there are other workmen in the vicinity, there needs to be some safe screening of the weld to protect all workers or passersby,” says Guy Shelverton, ESAB’s product manager.

 “Traditionally, that would be a welding curtain, a welding frame that houses a welding curtain that would capture the rays that are coming out.
 You would pen the welder in using these curtains to ensure any passersby are protected from the UVIR light.”

-At a minimum, anyone working in the welding environment should be wearing safety glasses, even if not directly involved.
+At a minimum, anyone working in the welding environment should be wearing safety glasses, even if not directly involved, in order to ensure safe welding.
 For the welder, a full face shield with a shaded lens or an auto-darkening helmet is crucial for protection from the arc.